The five types of film time

 Pause – which is in some ways the hardest type of film time to spot.
 Sometimes in a film, time is ‘paused’ while a voice-over updates us on the action; sometimes the opening credits show us the world of the film, but the time of story hasn’t started yet.

 Watch the whole of Szalontudo/Tripe and Onions and see if you can spot different examples of the five types of film time.
-If you can’t find an example from the film, suggest something from another film you’re familiar with.
+If you can’t find an example from the film, suggest something from another film you’re familiar with and add your ideas to the comments section if you like.

 Please also download the resources pack for Week 3 in both Word and PDF format in the download section.
 Resources will also be available individually in the download section of each step.